Made in Frame: The Oscar-Winning “Get Out”

 - And even creating digital raw eggs being thrown at a house during a Halloween episode.

-The remaining 25% of Ingenuity’s business is features films, commercials, and high budget music videos.
+The remaining 25% of Ingenuity’s business is feature films, commercials, and high budget music videos.

 Below is the VFX reel Ingenuity Studios did for acclaimed music video director Joseph Kahn (one of the music video directors today who can command budgets larger enough to be worth Ingenuity’s time and expertise).
 They did all the VFX work on Kahn’s Power/Rangers “fan film” that went viral a few years back (raising the ire of Power Rangers copyright owner Saban Entertainment.)
 The visual effects on that short played a huge role in it going viral.